reinielc20/infs605-assignment2/README.md

 ### 3. Building and running the System

+First, run Docker Desktop.
+You need Docker Desktop running on Windows (and macOS) for Docker commands like docker-compose up to work.

-In Terminal:
+Next, in Terminal:

-type, docker-compose up -d
+type, docker-compose up -d --build

-Then go make a cup of tea or do some cardio while it builds, installs and runs.
+Then go make a cup of tea or do some light cardio while it builds, installs and runs.

 - API: http://localhost:5001
 - Frontend: http://localhost:3000